-At March 31, 2017 and December 31, 2016, the Company's cash equivalents consisted principally of money market funds, which approximated their fair value due to their short-term nature.
+At March 31, 2019 and December 31, 2018 the Company's cash equivalents consisted of money market funds, U.S. reverse repurchase agreements, and corporate debt securities.
+At March 31, 2019, and December 31, 2018, cash equivalents approximated their fair value due to their short-term nature.